 - Development of an Online Personal Portfolio

-The main project and primary vehicle for exploration of class topics will be the creation of individual portfolio websites.
+The main project and primary vehicle for exploration of class topics will be the creation of individual documentary portfolio websites.
 These websites will contain written responses to assignments as well as be an online portfolio of personal art and design work.
 This site will serve as the initial site that will be expanded upon throughout your entire academic career at Pacific.
-It will be the primary vehicle used for your formal portfolio review at the end of the year during spring semester.
+It will be the primary vehicle used for your formal portfolio review at the end of your freshman year during spring semester.